ESMValGroup/ESMValTool_Tutorial/_episodes/08-diagnostics.md

 ---
-title: "Writing your own diagnostic script (may not be compatible with ESMValTool v2.5)"
+title: "Writing your own diagnostic script"
 teaching: 20
 exercises: 30
+compatibility: v.2.4.0

 questions:
 - "How do I write a new diagnostic in ESMValTool?"